The Power of Virtual Group Consultations

 For those who are interested in research data collection, accrual to the NIHR CRN adopted National Evaluation of Group Consultation Models Study (CPMS ID 48539), please contact Professor Birrell directly: fraser.birrell@ncl.ac.uk

 High-profile medical leaders also support group consultations.
-For example, Professor Sir Andrew Goddard, President of the Royal College of Physicians from 2018-2022.
-Also, Dr Ellen Fallows, Vice-President of the British Society of Lifestyle Medicine, who has written a nice primary care case study for NHS England
+For example, Professor Sir Andrew Goddard, President of the Royal College of Physicians from 2018-2022 (who discusses the approach in the below video).
+And also, Dr Ellen Fallows, Vice-President of the British Society of Lifestyle Medicine, who has written a nice primary care case study for NHS England

 Why virtual group consultations?